 The glaciers retreated from this area roughly 12,000 years ago.
 Today erosion still continues - as water moves stones that scour out potholes and weak spots in the underlying rock.

 For a guided tour of the region's geologic highlights, see Glacial and Postglacial Geology of Grafton Notch State Park.
+Learn about the geology of the area on the interactive Maine Geologic Facts and Localities map.

 - Cross-country skiing